Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Data Clustering and ONMF Model

 \fbox{\parbox{\linewidth}{ {\bf Proposed clustering formulation:}

-} } ~ One clear advantage of formulation \eqref{eqn: onmf prob P2} is its scalability.
+} } One clear advantage of formulation \eqref{eqn: onmf prob P2} is its scalability.
 Concisely, when $\Wb$ is fixed, problem \eqref{eqn: onmf prob P2} can be fully decoupled across the columns of $\Hb$ into $N$ subproblems.
 This makes it easy to apply some decomposition methods for dealing with large-scale clustering tasks.
-Nevertheless, it is still challenging to solve \eqref{eqn: onmf prob P2} and the main challenge lies in how to deal with the non-convex objective function and the (possibly non-smooth) norm-equality constraint \eqref{eqn: onmf prob P2 C1}.
+Nevertheless, it is still challenging to solve \eqref{eqn: onmf prob P2}.
+The main challenge lies in two interwound issues.
+The first is how to deal with the non-convex objective function and the (possibly non-smooth) norm-equality constraint \eqref{eqn: onmf prob P2 C1} together with the non-negativity constraint \eqref{eqn: onmf prob P2 C3}.
+The second is how to choose proper values of $p$, $q$ and $v$ since different choices lead to different theoretical and computational properties.